ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Language Code
 2. If the request has come for fetching all the machine details, responds with all the list of machines
 1. If the mandatory input parameters are missing, throws the appropriate message.
-1. Validates if the response contain the following attributes for the Machine ID
+1. Validates if the response contains the following attributes for the Machine ID
    * Machine ID
    * Machine Name
    * Mac Address